By Trestles Construction Solutions, LLC on Apr 15, 2019 9:00:00 AM

 Different constraints can result in a variety of negative outcomes.
 For example, when permits aren’t secured on time, the entire project is held up.
 When materials aren’t there on time, workers can’t begin certain tasks.
 Constraints cause work package delays, which in turn lead to labor waste, increased costs and unhappy customers.

 A single crew delayed one hour could cost up to $500, along with disruption of all related downstream activities.
 If overtime is implemented to get back on schedule, the $500 could turn to $750 and studies prove that extended overtime negatively impacts productivity.
 When crews feel pressure to make up work they tend to take short cuts, increasing the risk for injuries and/or poor quality.

 When constraints aren’t properly identified and removed ahead of time, work packages can fall behind, run over budget, increase safety risks and reduce work quality.

 How can contractors mitigate risk associated with repercussions?

 Every contractor realizes the work will go smoother if the crews have everything they need before they start the work.
 The problem is that most contractors do not have a standard process to ensure constraints are in fact removed ahead of time.
 That’s where planning comes into play.

-While not all constraints can be anticipated or controlled, such as bad weather, the key is to focus on what can be controlled.
+While not all constraints can be anticipated or controlled, such as bad weather or a global pandemic, the key is to focus on what can be controlled.